top of page

 At a broad level, an immigration attorney can help you more effectively petition for a visa—increasing your chances at approval.[3]
 A competent immigration attorney will develop a legal strategy based on his or her legal expertise and experience, along with your background.
 Many attorneys will anticipate a Request for Evidence (RFE) and create a multi-stage strategy.

-If you receive an RFE, which is very likely for EB-1 and EB-2 NIW visas, an immigration attorney can help you reply with all required information.
-Petitioners without attorneys will often share irrelevant information or information that unintentionally harms their chances, or leads to greater complexity in their case.
+If you receive an RFE, which is very likely for EB-1 and EB-2 NIW visas, an immigration attorney can help you reply with all required information and provide the legal arguments that are necessary for your case.
+Petitioners without attorneys will often share irrelevant information or information that unintentionally harms their chances or leads to greater complexity in their case.

 “An immigration lawyer who has specialized legal knowledge and can answer the request in a concise and informative way can prove to be very helpful in completing the RFE appropriately.”[4]
 A timely, complete, and legally-sound RFE response will decrease your chances of denial.